 - 2 egg equivalent egg replacer See Note

-- 9 oz vegan chocolate chips See Note
+- 9 ounce vegan chocolate chips See Note

 For the Melted Chocolate